su2code/su2code.github.io/_tutorials/compressible_flow/Unsteady_NACA0012.md

 % Window-function to weight the time average.
 Options (SQUARE, HANN, HANN_SQUARE, BUMP), SQUARE is default.
 WINDOW_FUNCTION = HANN_SQUARE
 ```
-Note, that in application, it may happen that a test case is not purely periodic, but the period-mean has a slight shift upwards or downwards.
-Hence, the time-convergence threshold
+Note, that in application, it may happen that a test case is not purely periodic, but the period-mean has a slight shift upwards
-is typically not as small as in the time-steady case.
+or downwards.
+Hence, the time-convergence epsilon value is typically not as small as in the time-steady case.

 As one can see in Fig. (4), the transient phase of drag (and lift) is about 500 iterations, thus a suitable starting time for the windowed-average is `WINDOW_START_ITER=500`.
-To skip the transient phase (and speed the tutorial up a bit), a restart solution is provided.
+To skip the transient phase (and speed up the tutorial a bit), a restart solution is provided.

 ```
 % Restart after the transient phase has passed